-ART/GRAPHIC DESIGN Associate of Arts Degree
+ART/GRAPHIC DESIGN

 This program provides the foundation for careers in computer graphics, advertising design, commercial illustration and desktop publishing.
 The creative and practical aspects of visual communication are equally stressed, with an emphasis on contemporary trends.
 Digital work is grounded in fundamental art skills and methods.
 Students enrolled in the program will utilize the Art Department's Macintosh computer labs.
 Students can expect to develop a sound, entry-level portfolio.